hurshd0/Austin-311-Data-Analysis/README.md

 ### Project Description

-The aim of this EDA is to understand the City of Austin's 311 calls data and find any noticable trends to answer following types of questions:
+The aim of this EDA is to understand the City of Austin's 311 calls data from **2014 to 2019** and find any noticable trends and answer following types of questions:

 - Which zipcodes have the most call incidents ?
 - What are major complaints and concerns of Austinites ?